spoonapps/docs/reference/command_line/clone.md

 #### Examples:

 ```
-# Create unnamed copy of container
+# Create unnamed copy of a container
 > spoon clone 28c

-# Create named copy of container
+# Create named copy of a container
 > spoon clone test-container copy-of-test-container

 ```